I worked with someone from Britain a few years ago, and I was often shocked at how honest he was.

 He would often point out, in a tease, how Americans are so polite (ok in general) and tiptoe around the obvious, making it difficult to truly understand what someone is thinking or not thinking.

 This cultural reality can be challenging, particularly when you are trying to understand the customer experience.

 Customer research suggests that 96% of people won’t bother to file a complaint with a business.

-Some because they don’t like conflict, some because they just don’t have the energy and some just don’t care enough.
+Some don’t like conflict because they don’t have the energy, and some don’t care enough.

-That means that only 4% of people who have a bad experience with an organization are going to tell you about it.
+That means that only 4% of people who have a bad experience with an organization will tell you about it.

-What is the worst thing about these statistics are that people who have a bad experience, may not tell you but they definitely tell others.
+The worst thing about these statistics is that people who have a bad experience may not tell you, but they definitely tell others.

 7 Things Most Customers Won’t Tell You